 A community of backers from around the world joined Space Center Houston and the City of Webster to help restore the Apollo Mission Control Center at NASA Johnson Space Center and preserve the legacy of the Apollo Program just in time for the 50th anniversary of the Apollo 11 mission.

 Space Center Houston Director of Exhibits Paul Spana shared some of the most interesting and rewarding aspects of the restoration project.
-The newly restored Apollo Mission Control Center is touring beginning July 1.
+The newly restored Apollo Mission Control is touring beginning July 1.
 See it for yourself this summer!
 Click here to learn more about the restoration.

 Q: What is the biggest change guests will notice?